Tips for finding European fish and seafood buyers

 Being aware of the division of markets within Europe is one thing, but it is also important for you to be able to target specific countries in these 3 parts of Europe.
 You can find out more details about which markets to target by checking import statistics through sources such as TradeMap and/or Eurostat.

-The southern European market consists of the markets Spain, Italy, Portugal, France and Greece.
+The Southern European market consists of the markets Spain, Italy, Portugal, France and Greece.
 These countries represent the highest seafood consumption in the European Union.
-The southern European markets are fish lovers, and do not mind consuming whole fish and seafood.
+The Southern Europeans are fish lovers, and do not mind consuming whole fish and seafood.
 The demand for sustainably certified seafood is increasing, but it is not a market requirement yet.

 The Eastern European market consists of countries such as Bulgaria, Croatia, the Czech Republic, Estonia, Hungary, Lithuania, Poland, Romania, Slovakia and Slovenia.
 While these markets are still relatively small, it is a region where the demand for seafood is increasing the most.
 The purchasing power in the Eastern European countries has also increased over the past years.
 Demand for certified seafood products is still limited.
 This market is a good starting point for exporters of seafood from developing countries.